-This course introduces students to methods of writing opinion for print.
+This course profiles for students the methods of writing opinion for print.
 Topics discussed include the ethics and responsibilities of opinion writers, specific types of editorials, AP style, and how to submit columns for publication.
 Students will write a variety of opinion pieces, including a personal opinion column, a critical review, and a humor column.
 Students are required to submit one writing assignment for publication in a professional periodical.
-Prerequisite: COM220

 COM260 Sports Broadcasting 3 Credits Students build upon knowledge of basic journalism writing and develop specialized writing and announcing skills in reporting on sports.
 Emphasis is on both writing and producing electronic coverage of live sports events.
+Prerequisite: COM320

-COM300 Advertising Applications 3 Credits
+COM300 Advertising 3 Credits Applications

 The application of persuasive media techniques to actual business situations.
 Attention is given to the organization of ideas, preparation of copy for all types of media, evaluation of methods and results, and budgeting.
-Students taking this course will be required to participate in media-related campus events and activities.
+Students taking this course will be required to participate in mediarelated campus events and activities.